-It has been shooting through the roof lately and reached as much as $11 USD per share as of Aug 2021.
+It has been shooting through the roof lately and reached as much as $27 USD per share as of Dec 2022.

-BTU has rallied by more than 1000% in a matter of only 52 weeks, going from a penny stock to as much as $11 USD per share now.
+Since 2021, BTU has rallied by nearly 10,000%, going from a penny stock to $27 USD per share in Dec 2022.

 So what has been going on?